andreaslink-de/LED-Matrix-Clock/README.md

 - Optimze the clips at the touch sensors --> Make them slightly thinner
 - Slightly widen the USB Port hole
-- Upload finshed back lid and add more pictures
+- Upload finished back lid and add corresponding pictures
 - Add a sensor hole to the back lid

 ----------